EAZA Ex-situ Programme

-The EAZA Ex-situ Programme (EEP) is a population management and conservation programme by European Association of Zoos and Aquaria (EAZA) for wild animals living in European zoos.
+The EAZA Ex-situ Programme (EEP) is a population management and conservation programme by the European Association of Zoos and Aquaria (EAZA) for wild animals living in captivity in European zoos and aquaria.
 The programme was formerly known as the European Endangered Species Programme.

 Each EEP has a coordinator who is assisted by a species committee.
 The coordinator collects information on the status of all the animals kept in EAZA zoos and aquariums of the species for which he or she is responsible, produces a studbook, carries out demographic and genetic analyses, produces a plan for the future management of the species and provides recommendations to participating institutions.
 Together with the EAZA Species Committee, recommendations are made each year about relocating and breeding animals, and the conditions of such a move (breeding loan, exchange, term free disposition, etc.).

 Even though EEP participation is mainly reserved for EAZA zoos, it is possible for non-EAZA collections to be included in these programmes.
 There are generally however more restrictions on such zoos (which may go as far as only holding non-breeding animals for educational purposes), and on the number of programmes they may participate in.